OCA/maintainer-tools/README.md

     $ . env/bin/activate
     $ python setup.py install

+If you want to use the `oca-copy-branches` command, you also have to install: https://github.com/felipec/git-remote-bzr. `git-remote-bzr` must be in the `$PATH`.

 ## Usage

 Get a token from Github, you may have to delete the existing one from Account settings -> Applications -> Personnal Access Token